chimechallenge/chime-utils/README.md

 ### ASR

-In detail we provide scripts to compute common ASR metrics for long-form meeting scenarios.
+In detail, we provide scripts to compute common ASR metrics for long-form meeting scenarios.
 These scores are computed through the awesome [Meeteval](https://github.com/fgnt/meeteval) [2] toolkit.

 - tcpWER